ViewComponent/view_component/docs/api.md

 ## Errors

+### `ContentSlotNameError`

+COMPONENT_CLASS_NAME declares a slot named content, which is a reserved word in ViewComponent.

+Content passed to a ViewComponent as a block is captured and assigned to the `content` accessor without having to create an explicit slot.

+To fix this issue, either use the `content` accessor directly or choose a different slot name.

 ### `ControllerCalledBeforeRenderError`

 `#controller` can't be used during initialization, as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.